royartarian/searchapi/README.md

-<h1>Movie Search Widget</h1>
+<h1>Search Widget</h1>

-Simple and effective Movie Search widget built with JavaScript.
-HTML and CSS.
+Simple and effective Search widget built with JavaScript.
+HTML and CSS and can be customized to search any API.

-You can use any API structure and follow the same pattern.
-It's still under construction.
+Any questions?

+You can find me on <a href="https://www.twitter.com/rartarian">Twitter</a>